JeanyDeVries/human-centered-design-2122/README.md

   Normally you copy and paste using your keyboard.
 But it can be hard for people with a disability.
 That is why I made it work with speech recognition.A convention I     ignored specifically for Eric is making the buttons and text bigger so that it is easer to click and select.
 It may look a bit odd or ugly but for usability it is     handy.

   ### Add nonsense <a name="nonsense">
+  After week 1 I found out that Eric likes Dungeons and Dragons.
+So after that I wanted to implement the feeling of fantasy on my site.
+So I gave my site a fantasy-sih   background and added a matching font to it.
+Dungeons and Dragons are hard to play without dices, so I added a d20 to the site.
+I gave it a fun animation that rolls     the dice to a specific face.
+When it is done rolling it selects a specific word.
+For example if it lands on the 5 it will get the fifth word from the text.

 ## User testing <a name="Testing">